-There are many fantastic motorhome routes in the UK which any motorhome owner should tackle at least once.
+There are many fantastic motorhome routes in the UK that any motorhome owner should tackle at least once.
 Think breath-taking views, historic sights that should be on every bucket list and thrilling drives.
 We’ve picked out five of our favourites from different corners of the UK that we think offer something for everyone.
 Whether you’re looking for a slow amble along the coast or an active outdoor adventure, there’s plenty to do right here in the UK.

 By the end of this blog you will have an action-packed list of drives to take in your motorhome and must-see destinations to tick off whilst you're on the road.